NGSolve/ngsolve/docs/how_to/symbolic_integrators.rst

    :start-after: a.Assemble()
    :end-before: u =

-The argument of the symbolic integrator must be a coefficient function depending linearily on the test and trial function.
+The argument of the symbolic integrator must be a coefficient function depending linearly on the test and trial function.

 .. automethod:: ngsolve.BilinearForm.Assemble